Trading Electrons: Predicting DART Spread Spikes in ISO Electricity Markets: Empirical Performance of Benchmark Strategies

 In this section, we study DART spreads and the performance of the benchmark spike-based INC/DEC strategies described below in Section \ref{benchstrats}, across the three major U.S. power markets: NYISO, ISO--NE, and ERCOT.
 All analyses use hourly data and a common modeling framework, with separate classifiers for positive and negative DART spikes calibrated on a validation set and evaluated out-of-sample.

-Pooling information across zones is essential in NYISO, where congestion and losses generate substantial zonal heterogeneity.
-In contrast, ISO--NE and ERCOT exhibit highly synchronized zonal DART movements, so that a single representative zone captures most of the relevant variation.
+We emphasize that pooling information across zones is essential in NYISO, where congestion and losses generate substantial zonal heterogeneity.
+In contrast, ISO--NE and ERCOT exhibit highly synchronized zonal DART movements, so that a single representative zone captures most of the relevant variations.